|

 recorded and 49 of these passed through the strait, with only two

 off Isle N'Gor.
-During 3-16th October 2005 a total of 131 were recorded,
+During 3-16th October 2005 and 5-28th October 2007

 African Royal